-The WHS Act provides for three categories of offences for breach of health and safety duties and outlines the maximum penalties that apply to the different people involved.
+The WHS Act provides for three categories of offenses for breach of health and safety duties and outlines the maximum penalties that apply to the different people involved.

-- Category 1 – a duty holder engages in conduct that recklessly exposes a person to a risk of death or serious injury or illness.
-This offence is a crime and will be prosecuted in the District Court.
+Category 1 – a duty holder engages in conduct that recklessly exposes a person to a risk of death or serious injury or illness.
+This offense is a crime and will be prosecuted in the District Court.

-- Category 2 – a duty holder fails to comply with a health and safety duty that exposes a person to risk of death or serious injury or illness.
+Category 2 – a duty holder fails to comply with a health and safety duty that exposes a person to the risk of death or serious injury or illness.

-- Category 3 – a duty holder fails to comply with a health and safety duty.
-These offences will be taken summarily in the Magistrates Court.
+Category 3 – a duty holder fails to comply with a health and safety duty.
+These offenses will be taken summarily in the Magistrates Court.

 If you do not comply with WHS regulations, there are very serious consequences that can affect you personally.
-Last year (2020) saw Queensland’s first ever industrial manslaughter conviction.
+Last year (2020) saw Queensland’s first-ever industrial manslaughter conviction.
 A Brisbane worker was killed in a tragic workplace accident at a wrecking yard in Brisbane.
-Another worker was operating a forklift without the appropriate licence and with no safety barriers in place when he struck and killed his colleague.
+Another worker was operating a forklift without the appropriate license and with no safety barriers in place when he struck and killed his colleague.

 Investigations found that: